List of former primary state highways in Virginia (Bristol District): SR 73

 State Route 73 followed present secondary SR 619 from US 23 (now US 23 Business) at the intersection of Main Avenue and 12th Street in Norton south past High Knob to the Wise-Scott County line in the direction of Fort Blackmore.
 Most of the route was added to the state highway system in 1932, with no number given, and assigned SR 73 in the 1933 renumbering.
 SR 73 was extended the remaining 0.4 mi to the county line (replacing SR 619, which continued to exist in Scott County) in 1937, but in 1948 it was downgraded to secondary effective completion of ongoing construction work, for which the contract was awarded in November 1948.

 SR 74

 State Route 74 extended southwest from SR 64 (now US 58 Alternate) at Bolton along current SR 613 down the valley of Big Moccasin Creek past Willow Spring to about 1/4 mi beyond the intersection with SR 606.
 (SR 613 continues southwest to SR 71 near Snowflake.)
 4.1 mi out of Bolton were added to the state highway system in 1930 as State Route 134, which was extended another 2.2 mi in 1932.
 SR 134 became SR 74 in the 1933 renumbering and was downgraded to secondary in 1942 as an extension of existing SR 613.

 SR 76

-For the current state highway, see Virginia State Route 76.

 State Route 76 extended northeast from downtown Bristol to US 11 south of Wallace via Kingtown.
 The former route, which mostly followed King Mill Pike, Old Airport Road, and Bonham Road, is now located entirely within Bristol city limits.